 What we Provide

-If you are looking for counselling in Lincoln to help you through a challenging situation, or you're just ready to move in a new direction in your life, Hypnotherapy Plus in Lincoln are looking forward to working with you to achieve your goals.
+If you are looking for counselling in Lincoln, Lincolnshire to help you through a challenging time or situation, or you're just ready to move in a new direction in your life, Lincoln Counselling are looking forward to working with you to achieve your goals.

 We understand how difficult it can be to reach out for help and encourage you to explore our site and contact us for information or to schedule an appointment.
-Hypnotherapy Plus are based in Lincoln and Louth, and we cover the surrounding areas.
+Lincoln Counselling are based near Lincoln County Hospital in Lincoln LN2 4US.

 The type of counselling that you require will become more visible once we've had a telephone assessment.
 We can then move forwards to the consultation and put a plan in place that best helps you.